Kirkby Thore: History

-The place-name 'Kirkby Thore' is first attested in 1179 in the 'Register of Holmcultram Abbey', where it appears as Kirkebythore.
+The place-name 'Kirkby Thore' is first attested in 1179 in the 'Register of Holm Cultram', where it appears as Kirkebythore.
 Kirkby means 'church village' or 'village with a church', whilst Thore is an Old Norse personal name related to the god Thor.

 The village is on the site of a Roman cavalry camp called Bravoniacum or Brovonacae and Roman coins, tombstones, sandals, urns, earthen vessels, and the cusp of a spear have been found in the locality.
-Since the time of Septimius Severus's campaigns between 208 and 211 AD, a division of Numidian auxiliary light cavalry garrisoned the fort of Bravoniacum, constituting the first African community in Britain.
+Since the time of Septimius Severus's campaigns between 208 and 211 CE, a division of Numidian auxiliary light cavalry garrisoned the fort of Bravoniacum, constituting the first African community in Britain.
 The Maiden Way Roman road led north from Bravoniacum to the fort of Epiacum (Whitley Castle) near Alston, and thence to Magnae (Carvoran) on Hadrian's Wall, where it joined the Stanegate road running from west to east.
 A possible continuation from there ran east to Banna (Birdoswald) and then 7 mi north to the Shrine of Cocidius (Bewcastle).
 It was reported in 2016 that LIDAR technology has revealed another Roman road running southwest from Kirkby Thore to the Roman fort at Low Borrowbridge near Tebay.